-Includes full time and part-time Council officers, and temporary employees, Council Staff:
+Includes full time and part-time Council officers, and temporary employees, contractors and consultants while engaged by the Council.

-CSR Practices: Corporate Social Responsibility.
-Relates to Council's supply chain being ethical, eBMS/Nimblex Council's Tender and Contract Management system.
+Emergency

-Emergency Any urgent circumstance which may present a risk to public health and/or safety

-• The failure of a 'key service provider'

-Significant damage to a municipal asset (where it is no longer safe)

-Major business disruptions such as an extensive IT failure resulting in a loss of services to the community responses.
+- Any urgent circumstance which may present a risk to public health and/or safety - The failure of a 'key service provider' - Significant damage to a municipal asset (where it is no longer safe) - Major business disruptions such as an extensive IT failure resulting in a loss of services to the community

+Evaluation Criteria

+The criteria used to evaluate the compliance and/or relative ranking of tender responses.
 All evaluation criteria must be clearly stated in the request documentation and discussed with Evaluation Panel members prior to tender release.